KentaKodashima/CSStudies/course2/data-structures/README.md

 ### Depth First Graph Traversal
 Starting from the vertex that you choose, visit all neighbours of the first neighbour before visiting its neighbours.

+### Breath First Graph Traversal
+Starting from the vertex that you choose, visit all neighbours at the current depth before visiting neighbours of neighbours.